Here is how to see the city by foot, sink in History and Beauty.

-Start you day at the Gellért Hill.
-The Walk to the top, start with the visit at the Gellért Hill cave with its Church inside of the Mountain.
+Start your day at the Gellért Hill.
+The Walk to the top, start with the visit to the Gellért Hill cave with its Church inside of the Mountain.
 Then you can continue for 20 minutes and you will get to the Liberty Statue a symbol of the city.
 The Citadel that was once behind there is not anymore.

 For Lunch head to the Great Market.
 You can buy all of your souvenirs on the 1st floor and have traditional food for lunch.
 Have a Langos, which is fried bread with cream cheese and anything else you want on it.

 Continue your walk towards the National Museum and the Great Synagogue.
 Then you can walk or take a metro to the Hungarian State Opera House and tour the inside that ends with a special mini-opera show.
 Not too far from there, you will pass by the House of Terror.
 The building is a museum functioning as a memorial to the victims of both Fascism and Communism.
 Take the metro to Heroes Square, located at the end of Budapest’s main shopping street, Andrássy Avenue.
 Heroes Square is a UNESCO World Heritage site memorable for its statues that represents the Seven Chieftains of the Magyars and other important national leaders.
 Finally, go to the Vajdahunyad Castle and garden.

 P.S: During the summer and fall, you can boat leisurely on the lake, while in winter it becomes an ice skating ring.
 The Castle is open from 10 am to 5pm and it’s free.